MPH Comprehensive Exam Policy

 Should the student fail an initial rewrite of a comprehensive examination area(s), three hours of coursework designated by the graduate faculty must be completed in any deficiency area.
 A grade of B or better must be earned in order to be eligible to take the examination a third time.
 If the student fails to make a grade of B or better in the prescribed course OR fails the comprehensive examination after completing the course, termination of the student from the degree program is recommended to the Office of Graduate Studies.

 Student Access to Examinations

-Completed examinations are retained in the Department of Community Health Sciences.
+Completed examinations are retained in the Department of Public Health.
 Students are encouraged to review the examination report form and take notes about any written comments from the graders.
 Students are not allowed to make or keep copies of the actual test.